veroxsity/squailor/README.md

 ### 🔐 Privacy & Security

 - **Local-first:** Documents stay on your machine (stored in AppData or a portable folder you choose)
-- **Encrypted API keys:** Your OpenRouter key is encrypted at rest using AES-256
+- **Encrypted API keys:** Your API keys are encrypted at rest using AES-256-GCM with machine-specific encryption
 - **Zero telemetry:** Squailor does not track usage or send analytics
 - **Portable mode:** Run from a USB drive with all data self-contained
+- **No vendor lock-in:** Switch between AI providers anytime without losing your data

 ### 🎨 Modern UI